KazamataNeriQwQ/HyperPods/README.md

-## HyperPods
+## HyperPods AAP

 HyperPods is an Xposed Module that enhance funtionality for non-Xiaomi headphones.

-It Support Showing Battery Info with Strong Toast / Native Headset Notification.

-And Shows Battery Info on the HyperOS Settings / BT Tiles Detail / Status Bar.

-Currently and in the future, may support Apple AirPods series only.

-The Project is based on [`BtHelper`](https://github.com/TheParasiteProject/packages_apps_BtHelper) by someone5678
+Currently supported below features:
+- Ear Detection
+- ANC Switch
+- 1% Battery Info

+Scheduled features:
+- Key customize / detection and Voice Assist Trigger.
+- Conversation Awareness for AirPods Pro Gen.2.

+BLE listen is removed until we should support the other pods.

+`AAP` is a protocol made by **Apple Inc.** and used to communicate with AirPods.

-Express my gratitude to the following projects as `BtHelper` do:
+Express my gratitude to the following projects:
-* [BtHelper](https://github.com/TheParasiteProject/packages_apps_BtHelper): Code base of this project.
-* [OpenPods](https://github.com/adolfintel/OpenPods): Code base of `BtHelper`.
-* [CAPod](https://github.com/d4rken-org/capod): Media play/pause, OnePod mode, and many other functionalities.
-* [xingrz](https://github.com/xingrz): Android System Settings integration.
 * [aln](https://github.com/kavishdevar/aln): AAP Definition and many awesome functionalities.

 ## License

-`Bluetooth Devices Helper` by someone5678 is licensed under the GNU General Public License v3.0.

-`HyperPods`(This Project) is licensed under the GNU General Public License v3.0 too.
+`HyperPods AAP`(This Project) is licensed under the GNU General Public License v3.0.

-Copyright (C) 2023 someone5678

 Copyright (C) 2024 Art_Chen